brandur/sorg/content/drafts/acid.md

 Products like MongoDB, RethinkDB, and Couchbase talk about how transactions in their systems are atomic -- as long as you consider atomicity to be at the document level.
-This is spin that can be interpreted as "the system isn't atomic".
+This can be safely interpreted as "the system doesn't provide atomicity"; guarantees at only document-level aren't nearly enough for non-trivial programs.
-Document-level atomicity isn't enough for a non-trivial program; not meeting even that incredibly modest bar is a recipe for disaster.

 Within the context of building web applications, atomicity is incredibly valuable.
 Software is buggy by nature and